 Password Managers

-In a world where we use a bunch of online services in our everyday lives, it is essential to have strong passwords for every single one of those services.
+In a world where we use many online services in our everyday lives, it is essential to have strong passwords for every single one of those services.
 To help you with all those passwords, we recommend using a password manager, and our recommendation is 1Password.

 1Password is a cross-platform, feature-rich, easy-to-use password manager that will help you store and manage all your login data, addresses, credit card data, and many more.
 The only possible caveat is it is not free.
 But you will get a 14-day trial, so you can at least try it.
 To start, go to the 1Password Pricing site and sign up for your 14-day trial.
 Once you have your trial account, you can install the 1Password client.
 To do so, please open the Terminal and set the signing key for the APT repository: